Normal hyperimaginaries

 A hyperimaginary $e$ is \emph{bounded} if it has a small orbit (an orbit of cardinality smaller than the size of the monster model).
 We denote by $\bdd(\e)$ the class of all bounded hyperimaginaries.
 There is a single hyperimaginary $e$ which is interdefinable with $\bdd(\e)$, in the sense that $\dcl(e)=\bdd(\e)$.
 More generally, for any definably closed class $A\subseteq \bdd(\e)$ there is a single $e\in A$ such that $A=\dcl(e)$.
-For any index set $I$, the relation $\equiv_{\bdd(\e)}$ of having the same type over $\bdd(\e)$ restricted to $I$-sequences is the smallest bounded (i.e., with a small number of classes) $0$-type-definable equivalence relation on $I$-sequences.
-It is also called the \emph{Kim-Pillay} equivalence relation and its classes are called $KP$-strong types.
+For any index set $I$, the relation $\equiv_{\bdd(\e)}$ of having the same type over $\bdd(\e)$ restricted to $I$-tuples is the smallest bounded (i.e., with a small number of classes) $0$-type-definable equivalence relation on $I$-tuples.
+It is also called the \emph{Kim-Pillay} equivalence relation and its classes are called $\KP$-strong types.
+The set of all $\KP$-classes of $\alpha$-tuples is $\c^\alpha/\KP$.

 We see the class of all definably closed classes of hyperimaginaries as a lattice with the order of inclusion.
 Hence $\inf(A,B)= A\cap B$ and $\sup(A,B)=\dcl(A\cup B)$.
 By abuse of notation we write something like $\inf(e_1,e_2)\sim d$ or even $\inf(e_1,e_2)= d$ for hypermaginaries $e_1,e_2,d$ to mean that $\inf(\dcl(e_1),\dcl(e_2))=\dcl(d)$.
 Note that $\sup(e_i:i\in I)=\dcl(e_i:i\in I)$.